williamx98/technical_interview_questions_solutions/Number Theory/Single Number.md

 Your algorithm should have a linear runtime complexity.
 Could you implement it without using extra memory?

 ### Explanation:
 TLDR: This solution relis on a bit manipulation trick.
 An number XOR with itself produces 0.
-If every value in an array were duplicated, and every value in the array were XOR with 0, then the final answer would be 0.
+If every value in an array were duplicated, and every value in the array were XOR with 0 then that answer, then the final answer would be 0.
 Because only one value is not duplicated i.e appears once, XOR the entire array with 0 will produce the answer.
 ```Given: [2,1,2]```
 ```2 XOR 0 = 2```
 ```1 XOR 2 = 3```